FaizurXD/Discord-bot-animated/README.md

 # Discord Profile Picture and Banner Setter

-This script sets the profile picture (avatar) and banner for a Discord user using the discord.js library.
+This script sets the profile picture (avatar) and banner for a Discord bot using the discord.js library.

 ## Prerequisites